 "Without the proper information how else would we know what to expect or what to choose?
 I thought the transition planning was very useful.” – Carly age 20.
 Transition planning is essential to ensure youth have the necessary information to make informed decisions about their future.

-The Family First Prevention Services Act (FFPSA) states the importance for states to assist youth preparing for a successful transition to adulthood and making a permanent connection with a caring adult.
+The Family First Prevention Services Act (FFPSA) declares the importance for states to assist youth preparing for a successful transition to adulthood and making a permanent connection with a caring adult.
 For a young person, who may transition from foster care at age eighteen (18), permanency may look different than the normal practice standards of helping a young person achieve permanency.
 Permanency in situations like this means having stable, reliable, and supportive lifelong connections.
 Youth transitioning from foster care are often unsure about who they can depend on for ongoing support.
 Many of their significant relationships with adults have been based on professional connections, which will terminate once the transition from care is completed.
 It is very important to the youth’s success to assist them in identifying those adults who will continue to provide various supports through and beyond transition from care.
 The independent living specialist (ILS) will assist the youth in identifying supports to attend the transition planning meetings and may include teachers, mentors, employers, family members, foster/adoptive parents, guardian ad litems, mental health providers, etc. The youth’s social worker or FSOS must participate in all transition meetings (participation can be by phone).
 During the transition planning meeting, the ILS will educate everyone in attendance about the permanency pact tool and discuss next steps in completing a permanency pact ceremony for those interested.

 Independent living services should be provided according to the developmental needs and differing stages of independence of the youth.
-Services should not be seen as a single event but rather as a series of activities designed over time to support the youth in attaining a level of self-sufficiency that allows for a productive adult life.
+Services should not be seen as a single event, but rather as a series of activities designed over time to support the youth in attaining a level of self-sufficiency that allows for a productive adult life.

-- Eligible youth-a person who is or has been committed to the cabinet as dependent, neglected or abused, is eighteen (18) years of age to nineteen (19) years of age and who is requesting to extend or reinstate his or her commitment to the cabinet in order to participate in state or federal educational programs or to establish independent living arrangements;
+- Eligible youth-a person who is or has been committed to the Cabinet as dependent, neglected or abused, is eighteen (18) years of age to nineteen (19) years of age, and who is requesting to extend or reinstate his or her commitment to the Cabinet in order to participate in state or federal educational programs or to establish independent living arrangements.

-- Transitional living support-all benefits to which an eligible youth is entitled upon being granted extended or reinstated commitment to the cabinet by the courts.
+- Transitional living support-all benefits to which an eligible youth is entitled upon being granted extended or reinstated commitment to the Cabinet by the courts.

 - The terms of the Transitional Living Support Agreement are customized for each youth requesting transitional living support and based on the individual needs and circumstances.
-A Transitional Living Support Agreement template is located under forms and resources section of this SOP.
+A Transitional Living Support Agreement template is located under the forms and resources section of this SOP.

-- The terms of the Transitional Living Support Agreement should be signed by the youth, social services worker, Guardian ad litem, and judge.
+- The terms of the Transitional Living Support Agreement should be signed by the youth, social services worker, guardian ad litem, and judge.

-- An eligible youth, including a youth with a diagnosis or disability, is permitted to extend or reinstate his/her commitment to the cabinet prior to attaining nineteen (19) years of age.
+- An eligible youth, including a youth with a diagnosis or disability, is permitted to extend or reinstate his/her commitment to the Cabinet prior to attaining nineteen (19) years of age.
 This reinstatement will allow the youth to be committed to the Cabinet until the age of twenty-one (21) and to receive transitional living support.